oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/usage.md

   - __Use a WDT model ConfigMap__:
     Use the [Optional WDT model ConfigMap](#optional-wdt-model-configmap) for WDT model YAML and `.properties` files.
-This can be combined with any of the previous methods and is most often used to facilitate runtime updates to models supplied by one of these methods.
+This can be combined with any of the previously mentioned methods and is most often used to facilitate runtime updates to models supplied by one of these methods.

 For more information about model file syntax,